vertexproject/synapse/docs/synapse/userguides/storm_ref_intro.rst

 Whitespace and Literals in Storm
 --------------------------------

-Storm allows (and in some cases requires) whitespace within Storm to separate syntax elements such as commands and command arguments.
+The Storm query language allows (and in some cases requires) whitespace in order to separate syntax elements such as commands and command arguments.

-Quotation marks are used to **preserve** whitespace characters and other special characters in literals used within Storm.
+When using **literals** in Storm, quotation marks are used to **preserve** whitespace characters and other special characters within the literal.

 .. _storm-whitespace: